calyx-servicios/glb/crm_invoicing_goal_liters/README.rst

 CALYX SERVICIOS S.A.
 It is part of the PGK Consultores economic group, member of an important global network, a world organization positioned among the 20 largest consultant-studios in the world.
 The PGK Consultores group is one of the 20 largest consultant-studios in Argentina with nearly 200 professionals.

-This module is part of the `Repo_name <https://github.com/calyx-servicios/custom-heben>`_ project on Github.
+This module is part of the `GLB <https://github.com/calyx-servicios/glb>`_ project on Github.